SmartCambridge/tfc_web/tfc_web/static/smartpanel/widgets/README.md

           is guaranteed to be unique within any particular SmartScreen instance and so can be used as a base for other globally-unique names if needed.
-This page element will have a class of the widget's _`<name>`_ and the CSS attribute `position: relative`.
+This page element will have classes of 'widget' and the widget's _`<name>`_, and the CSS attribute `position: relative`.

-        * static_url: a URL coresponding to the widget directory (i.e. the one containing the JavaScript file).
+        * static_url: a URL corresponding to the widget directory (i.e. the one containing the JavaScript file), including a trailing '/'.
 This allow the JavaScript to access other resources in the widget directory without having to hard-code URLs.
 Hard-coded URL's must not be used to allow SmartScreens to be setup